ArchaeoBasti/BanquetScene/README.md

 ## Usage

-The interactive 3D view utilized the 3DHOP framework made by cnr-isti-vclab: https://github.com/cnr-isti-vclab/3DHOP You can rotate the object by clicking and holding the left mouse button.
+You can rotate the object by clicking and holding the left mouse button.
 You can pan the object by clicking and holding the middle or right mouse button.
+You can zoom in or out by using the mouse wheel or the magnifying glass buttons in the toolbar.

 ## Contributing